Dora and the Lost City of Gold: Production

 On October 24, 2017, a deal was struck for a live-action version of the television series to be made, with James Bobin directing.
 Nicholas Stoller and Danielle Sanchez-Witzel were hired to pen a script.
 Michael Bay's Platinum Dunes was announced as producer, though Bay and the company were ultimately not involved.

-The film depicts a teenage version of Dora.
+The film depicts a teenage version of Dora (cf. Dora the Explorer and the Destiny Medallion, a 2013 "unauthorized" CollegeHumor parody web series starring Ariel Winter as Dora).
 It was issued an initial release date of August 2, 2019.
 In May 2018, Isabela Moner was cast to play Dora.
 Eugenio Derbez began negotiations to join in June, and was confirmed to appear in July.
 Micke Moreno was originally cast to play Diego, but withdrew and was replaced by Jeff Wahlberg.
 Eva Longoria and Michael Peña were cast as Dora's parents that August.
 Madeleine Madden also joined the cast of the film.
 In October, Q'orianka Kilcher was added to the cast, and in November, Pia Miller was set to play Dora's aunt Sabrina.
 In December 2018, Benicio del Toro joined as the voice of Swiper, and in March 2019, Danny Trejo announced that he had been cast as the voice of Boots the Monkey.

 In an interview with Forbes, Moner stated that she learned Quechua language for the character.
 She said that the film would "take audiences to Machu Picchu" to "explore the Incan culture," and commented that "Dora is very cultured and she knows everything about everything," and that she "doesn't have a defined ethnicity."